Back to school comes so quickly, but we were excited to start rowing Jesse Bear, What Will You Wear? by Nancy White Carlstrom.

 Teddy Bear Tea

 We ended Jesse Bear on a sweet note!
-We made tea, brought down our teddy bears, and made some yummy cookies!
+We brought down our teddy bears, and made tea and some yummy cookies!

 This was a fun row and we made so many happy memories together!
 Looking forward to our next row 🙂